kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/active-listening.md

 <details>
   <summary> Interpreting </summary>

-In this step we combine the information that we have received and try to make meaning so that we can understand it.
+In this step we combine the information that we have received and try to make meaning so that we can understand it and connect it to what we already know.

 </details>

 <details>
   <summary> Recalling </summary>

+Recalling information is our ability to retrieve information from out sensory storage, short-term memory, working memory, or long-term memory.
+If we don't interprete information, it only sits in our sensory storage.
+Which can only hold around 4 seconds of unsorted information.
+However, once we interpret and move infomration into one of our other memory stores, we can hold on to it for a litte longer.
+But

+Our ability to recall what we hear is shockingly poor.
+We are only able to recall about 50% of what we hear immediately after we hear it, this drops to 35% after 8 hours, and just 20% after a day.

 </details>